 Whereas tables provide a summary, graphs tell a story and allows you to spot trends.
 It is very insightful to plot key metrics.
 For example, the graph below shows the total cumulative advertising spend month to date.
 It allows you to quickly see if the spend starts to deviate from budget or previous months spend and to take corrective action if this is the case.

-You should create a dashboard with graphs of your key metrics so that you can detect issues, see trends and anticipate where the results for the week or month will end up.
+You should create a marketing dashboard with graphs of your key metrics so that you can detect issues, see trends and anticipate where the results for the week or month will end up.

 There are a couple of different ways to set up a system of record for you advertising: